rubrikinc/terraform-provider-polaris/docs/resources/azure_private_container_registry.md

   container registry (PCR) feature for the RSC customer account.
 This disables the standard Rubrik container registry.
-  ~> Note: Even though the polaris_azure_private_container_registry resource
-     ID is an RSC cloud account ID, there can only be a single PCR per RSC customer account.
+  ~> Note: Even though the polaris_azure_private_container_registry resource ID is an RSC cloud account ID, there can only be a single PCR per RSC customer account.
   Exocompute Image Bundles
-  The following GraphQL query can be used to retrieve information about the image bundles used by RSC for exocompute: graphql query ExotaskImageBundle {
+  The following GraphQL query can be used to retrieve information about the image bundles used by RSC for exocompute:

+  query ExotaskImageBundle {
     exotaskImageBundle {
       bundleImages {